exquz3me/Blogging.com-244-Country-Flags/README.md

 File naming follows the [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) specification.

+**Notes**:
-**Note**: The original readme.txt and blogpost specifies the flags to be free with attribution.
+- The original readme.txt and blogpost specifies the flags to be free with attribution.
 For further information read the original readme.txt.

+- Images have been optimized using [oxipng](https://github.com/shssoichiro/oxipng), lossless compression and meta-data stripping was applied:
+ >oxipng -o max --strip safe --alpha *.png

 ![Flag preview](./flag-icons-preview.png)